The phrase ‘costs an arm and leg’ is used to describe anything that is considered to be extremely expensive or excessively pricey.

 The Origin of ‘An Arm And a Leg’

-The origins of this phrase are unclear.
+The origin of this phrase is unclear.
 There are, however, a few theories as to where it may have come from:

 One theory is that this saying originated from the early 20th century, possibly during one of the major World Wars.
 The idea being that soldiers, because of their heavy involvement in war and being in the line of fire, can possibly lose a hand, foot, leg, or arm.
 Thus, the war would literally cost the person their arm or leg, which is a high price to pay.